homebridge-plugins/homebridge-arlo/README.md

 - npm update -g homebridge-arlo

 # Setup
-Arlo only allows a single login to each account at a time, as a result, if you are running Homebridge and the Arlo on the same account...logging in on your mobile device to view cameras will log out homebridge's Arlo access.
+Arlo only allows a single login to each account at a time, as a result, if you are running Homebridge and the Arlo on the same account...logging in on your iPhone to view cameras will log out homebridge's Arlo access.

 Therefore, I **highly recommend** creating an additional account in Arlo, just for homebridge access.

+# Limitations
+This plugin currently only support Base Stations, not cameras.
+This is mainly because I haven't gotten video streaming to work yet.

 # Configuration